-Though virtual assistants like Alexa and Siri have been ubiquitous for nearly a decade now, leveraging that technology into anything more than inquiring about the weather or asking how old George Clooney is has been relatively slow in coming to widespread fruition.
+Though virtual assistants like Alexa and Siri have been ubiquitous for nearly a decade now, leveraging that technology into anything more than inquiring about the weather or asking how old George Clooney is has been a relatively slow evolution.
 Enter the smart plug.
 These simple, WiFi-enabled devices fit into standard wall sockets, essentially linking any appliance that gets plugged into the wall to the limitless possibilities of the internet.
-You can turn things on and off via your phone or by yelling commands at your favorite virtual assistant, set schedules for individual appliances, and even have a fan automatically turn on when it gets to a certain temperature (or when it's George Clooney's birthday, if you really wanted to).
+You can turn things on and off via your phone or by yelling commands at your favorite virtual assistant.
+You can set schedules for individual appliances and even have a fan automatically turn on when it gets to a certain temperature (or when it's George Clooney's birthday, if you really want to).

 Why Get a Smart Plug?

 The possible uses for smart plugs are seemingly infinite, so we'll just list a few of the most common to help you figure out if purchasing one might make some small aspect of your life a bit better/easier.

 Remotely Summon Appliances

 Here, we have in mind functions like turning on a space heater before leaving the cocoon of your comforter, turning on lights before entering a dark house, or turning lights off before starting a movie without leaving the couch.
 You could even use one to turn on a coffee maker or kettle to get your morning drink brewing before you get out of bed.
 Many people also use a smart plug to start their slow cooker recipe midday, ensuring it's hot and ready when they get home.

 Editors' note: You should always be careful when putting devices on autonomous schedules.
 While things like space heaters are often compatible with smart plugs, leaving one on a schedule could mean inadvertently having it turn on unattended, presenting a potential hazard.